15. September 2015 at 19:39 #15696

 Waiting for the same dac to be delivered and just bought the M2P premium, can’t wait to start setting it all up 🙂

 May I second the question about app volume control for the squeezelite?
 Can someone confirm that it uses the hardware volume setting of this dac?
 Thanks!22.
-October 2015 at 17:55 #16524
+Oktober 2015 at 17:55 #16524

 We have already contacted the manufacturer of IQaudiO DAC+ soundcards to address this issue.
 We will add specific configurations coming with the next update for Max2Play and are also working on a Max2Play image expecially for IQaudiO DACs.